kroman0/products/qPloneComments/branches/plone-3.0/README.txt

   * Get latest development version from "SVN":http://svn.quintagroup.com/products/qPloneComments/trunk

+Requirements

+  * Plone 3.0.x (with plone.browserlayer) or Plone 3.1.x.

 Installation

-   1. Unpack into /Products folder of your Zope instance.
+   1. Unpack into the **Products** folder of your Zope instance.

-   2. Install qPloneComments with Quick Installer.
+   2. Install *qPloneComments* with Quick Installer.

-Requirements

-  * Plone 3.x
+  **Atention**: If you are using a Plone version **before** 3.1 you need to install "plone.browserlayer":http://pypi.python.org/pypi/plone.browserlayer in your Plone site.
+It shows up as **Local browser layer support** in the Plone Add-on Products Control Panel.

 License

-  Please find license in LICENSE.GPL
+  Please find license in *LICENSE.GPL*.

 Author

-  The product is developed and maintained by quintagoup.com team.
+  The product is developed and maintained by http://quintagroup.com team.

   Authors: